Column01/Discord-Moderation-Bot/README.md

 - `!reload`
   - Reloads the command registry for any changes that were made to commands

+- `!reload events`
+  - Reloads the event registry for any changes that were made

 ### How to get user ID

 You should follow the discord guide [here](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-)